 HAWC participates in a §401(k) plan administered by Voya Financial.
 Each employee is permitted to contribute up to 19% of before-tax compensation.
 HAWC annually matches 125% of employee contributions up to 4% of compensation.
 Employees are fully vested in HAWC's contributions after five years of continuous service.
-HAWC contributed approximately \$191,000 and \$171,000 to the plan in 2021 and 2020, respectively.
+HAWC contributed approximately \$247,000 and \$190,000 to the plan in 2022 and 2021, respectively.

-NOTE 14 - TEMPORARY SUPPORTIVE HOUSING PROJECT AND COMMITMENTS
+NOTE 14 - EMERGENCY SUPPORTIVE HOUSING PROJECT AND COMMITMENTS

-In 2021, the City of Houston Housing and Community Development Department (HCDD) granted a letter of intent to recommend HAWC's temporary supportive housing project to receive construction and permanent financing.
-The loan is estimated to be \$15,850,000, with a construction loan term of 2 years and a permanent loan term of 15 years commencing upon the completion of construction.
-The loan will be forgiven at maturity if HAWC is in compliance with the terms over the life of the agreement.
+In 2021, the City of Houston Housing and Community Development Department (HCDD) granted a letter of intent to recommend HAWC's emergency supportive housing project to receive construction and permanent financing.
+The loan will be \$15,850,000 and forgiven at maturity if HAWC is in compliance with the terms over the life of the agreement.
 HAWC plans to fund the remaining balance of the project cost with contributions and proceeds from the sale of its current land and building and improvements.
 The construction of the new 135-unit supportive affordable housing development project will allow HAWC to triple its current shelter capacity and expand its services.
 HAWC will follow the affordability restrictions and construction standards required by HCDD.
-HAWC expects to break ground on this project in August 2022.
+HAWC broke ground on this project in March 2023.

-In September 2020, HAWC entered into an agreement with a construction company for project management services in connection with the construction and development of the temporary supportive housing project, with a commitment of 2% of the total construction cost.
+HAWC has an agreement with a construction company for project management services in connection with the construction and development of the emergency supportive housing project, with a commitment of 2% of the total construction cost.

-In January 2021, HAWC entered into a development services agreement with New Hope Housing, Inc. (NHHI) with a commitment of \$500,000 for the provision of development and consulting services related to the temporary supportive housing project, assisting the project manager with certain development activities, and working with the lender selected by HAWC.
+In January 2021, HAWC entered into a development services agreement with New Hope Housing, Inc. (NHHI) with a commitment of \$500,000 for the provision of development and consulting services related to the emergency supportive housing project, assisting the project manager with certain development activities, and working with the lender selected by HAWC.

-In April 2021, HAWC entered into an agreement with an architect to provide design and engineering services in connection with the development of a temporary supportive housing project, an architectural program for HAWC's operations and the related master plan.
+In April 2021, HAWC entered into an agreement with an architect to provide design and engineering services in connection with the development of the emergency supportive housing project, an architectural program for HAWC's operations and the related master plan.
 The commitment is \$1,450,000 for the architect to design within the maximum project cost, which is estimated to be between \$22 million to \$24 million.

-In April 2021, HAWC accepted a bid from a general contractor for the construction of temporary supportive housing for a fixed percentage fee of the cost of the work.
+In April 2021, HAWC accepted a bid from a general contractor for the construction of emergency supportive housing for a fixed percentage fee of the cost of the work.

-As of December 31, 2021, HAWC has other outstanding commitments totaling approximately \$1,447,000 related to the temporary supportive housing project.
+As of December 31, 2022, HAWC has other outstanding commitments totaling approximately \$1,179,000 related to the emergency supportive housing project.